 In order to practice social distancing, avoid crowded parks and busy times of day.
 And the Washington Trails Association says “if you have to drive to the trailhead, it’s probably too far.”

 However, in the Seattle area, we have LOTS of greenspaces and lots of hiking trails, so there are likely places near your home where you can get out on a trail.
 I’ve written a post with lists lesser used parks on the Eastside that also includes suggestions for ways to minimize the chances of transmitting or catching germs while out and about.
-[Note from 3/28: state and county parks are closed.]
+[Note: before going to a park, check the website of the appropriate authority – if it’s a city park check your city park’s website, county – check county, to be sure you have the most current info on whether they are open and what services are / are not available.]

 Learning about Native Plants